See the Full Picture

 Focus on what matters

-- Filter by agent perspective
+- Filter by perspective

-- Filter by claim type (support / challenge / rebuttal)
+- Filter by reasoning type

-- Filter by confidence level
+- Filter by confidence

-- Search within argument text
+- Search within graph text

 Deep Evidence